sanskar9999/Leetcode/README.md

 # Leetcode
-in this repository i will post my solutions to the DSA leetcode problems i attempt
+In this repository I will post my solutions to the DSA leetcode problems I attempt